paulscherrerinstitute/pylauncher/Readme.md

   > **Example:** If `command`is set to `"command": "medm -x"`, `arg_flags` is set to `"arg_flags": ["-macro ", ""]` and item is defined as `{"type": "caqtdm", "params": ["MACRO1=M1,MACRO2=M2", "medm_screen.adl"]` following will be executed: `medm -x -macro "MACRO1=M1,MACRO2=M2" "medm_screen.adl"`.

 ### Defining custom types
-Launcher currently supports defining of optional number of types which follows rules described in this section and are executed as shell commands.
+Launcher currently supports defining of optional number of types which follows rules described in this section.
+All so defined types are executed as shell commands.
 To add a new Launcher item type, configuration file must be extended with a key value pair, where key is the name of the type and value is an array with two parameters defining the command.

 ``` json
 "my-type":{